xaviml/controllerx/docs/docs/advanced/index.md

 layout: page
 ---

-We can make us of the attribute `mapping` to overwrite completely the behaviour of our default controller, or `merge_mapping` to overwrite just the specified events.
+We can make use of the attribute `mapping` to overwrite completely the behaviour of our default controller, or `merge_mapping` to overwrite just the specified events.
 The content of both work the same way:

 - **key**: The event to get fired from the controller.
 You can check these events in the individual pages from the [supported controllers](/controllerx/controllers).
 Note that they change depending on the controller and the integration (z2m, deconz, zha).
 [Mutliple click functionality](multiple-clicks) can be configured in the `key` part.
 - **value**: An [action type](action-types) or a list of them.
 This is/are the action(s) to be executed when the event (`key`) is fired.